 (3) A proposed federal-aid highway contract in excess of $1 million during a 12-month period that is required to be submitted to the Council for its review pursuant to section 451 of the Charter (D.C.
 Official Code § 1-204.51) may be transmitted to the Secretary during a recess of the Council.
 A committee may hold a public hearing and take official action on the proposed federal-aid highway contract during the recess, and a resolution approving or disapproving the proposed federal-aid highway contract may be introduced during the recess and during the 10-day period following submission of the proposed federal-aid highway contract to the Council.

-(4) The Committee of the Whole may hold a hearing or roundtable on any matter relating to the affairs of the District during the recess; provided, that this provision shall not be used to comply with the requirement of Rule 501(a)(2).
+(4) The Committee of the Whole may hold a hearing or roundtable on any matter relating to the affairs of the District during the recess; except, that this paragraph shall not be used to comply with the requirement of Rule 501(a)(2).

 (c) During any period of recess, the Secretary is authorized to receive measures returned by the Mayor.